-Amanda Aronczyk is a reporter for WNYC and Only Human.
+Amanda Aronczyk is a reporter for WNYC.
 Her stories have appeared on NPR, the BBC, Marketplace, CBC, Reveal, On the Media, Studio 360 and more.
 She also teaches at the CUNY Graduate School of Journalism.
 Find her on Twitter @aronczyk.

 Amanda Aronczyk appears in the following:

 Our "Culture Wars" series continues with a look at when the movement that doubts the reality of climate change began — and how scientific consensus has been perpetually undermined.